 I love whipping up a large batch of this Healthy Tuna Salad at the beginning of the week – perfect for serving over sandwiches and salads!
 Best of all, though, unlike traditional tuna salad, this recipe contains less mayo, less fat, and fewer calories- all without compromising on flavor!

-Like the above, this Healthy Chicken Salad saves on fat and calories but definitely not on flavor or texture.
-Combine chicken with celery, red onion, and a healthy yogurt-based sauce (with a reduced amount of mayo) for a creamy, fresh, summer-ready chicken salad in just 15 minutes!
+This Healthy Chicken Salad saves on fat and calories but definitely not on flavor or texture.
+Combine chicken with celery, red onion, and a healthy yogurt-based sauce for a creamy, fresh, chicken salad in just 15 minutes.
+Use the extra time to make healthy frappuccino recipe to sip on!

 Yes, you read right.
 Canned food isn’t always bad!
 In fact, this Canned Salmon Salad combines tender salmon (preservative-free!), crunchy peppers and carrots, soft avocado, tangy capers, and a creamy Greek yogurt and mayo sauce, for a healthy lunch idea packed with protein, healthy fats, omega-3 fatty acids, and several vitamins and minerals.
 Best of all, this quick lunch idea takes just 10 minutes to prepare!

 These healthy Tuna Zucchini Fritters combine tuna, zucchini, parmesan, and just a touch of mayo for the most delicious child-friendly fritters that are packed with nutrition and flavor!
-Serve them up as an appetizer to your lunch or alongside a salad for a delicious 20-25-minute healthy lunch idea!
+Serve them up as an appetizer to your lunch or alongside creamy cucumber tomato salad for a delicious 20-25-minute healthy lunch idea!

 These healthy Chicken Tostadas look (and taste) like a treat and labor of love.
 Surprisingly, they take just 10 minutes to make, piled up high with fresh and delicious toppings like shredded chicken, beans, avocado, crumbled cheese, and veggies.
 The result is a quick, healthy homemade lunch or dinner!